 A good friend of mine recently started a Paleo diet, but she’s not the most patient person when it comes to cooking.
-One thing she wanted to try were homemade sausages, because a lot of prepared sausages are not exactly Paleo friendly.
+One thing she wanted to try was homemade sausages because a lot of prepared sausages are not exactly Paleo-friendly.
 This was the perfect experiment to try with my spice blends since sausages typically get their flavor from a long list of spices.
 Easy to make, but tedious to measure.

-I had a couple blends in mind for this recipe, specifically the Nana’s Italian Seasoning, and the Hot Roasted Garlic.
+I had a couple of blends in mind for this recipe, specifically Nana’s Italian Seasoning, and the Hot Roasted Garlic.
 The Italian blend would hit the herby note, and the garlic blend would add heat and garlic flavor.
-The only thing missing was fennel, which is easy to add on it’s own.
-So with two potent seasoning blends, and one other, I was able to cut my list of measurements down quite a bit.
+The only thing missing was the fennel, which is easy to add on its own.
+So with two potent seasoning blends and one other, I was able to cut my list of measurements down quite a bit.
 Not to mention, both blends have salt, so that can be cut as well.

 You can cook these all once, or make patties and freeze them for later.
 Either way, you’re in for a Paleo-friendly, easy, breakfast you’ll make again and again.

 - Add all of the ingredients to a large bowl.
 Using your hands, mix the pork until the seasonings are well blended.
 Take a small piece and cook in a hot skillet until browned and cooked through.
 Let cool and taste.
 Adjust the seasoning to your preference.